aws-samples/lza-account-creation-workflow/README.md

 - Update the config/deploy-config.yaml file with the appropriate values.
 Typical values that will need updating include: accountCreationFailure, accountCompletionFromEmail, ssoLoginUrl, rootEmailPrefix, rootEmailDomain, useGraphApiSync, and enableAzureADIntegration.

-  - To use the optional Microsoft Entra ID integration, you will need to set enableAzureADIntegration to true and ensure that the graphApiSecretName value matches the AWS Secret created in the prerequisite step.
+  - To use the optional Microsoft Entra ID integration, set enableAzureADIntegration to true and provide the necessary Microsoft Entra ID configuration details.
+Ensure that the graphApiSecretName value matches the AWS Secret created in the prerequisite step.

 - Ensure that the Docker Engine is running, then run the following CDK commands to deploy the solution's deployment infrastructure.
 This will set up a CI/CD Pipeline to allow for future enhancements to the solution.
-It will configure the deployment pipeline and dependent resources (e.g., CodeCommit, CodeBuild, CodePipeline).
-After the deployment, the Git Repository (CodeCommit) will be populated automatically and trigger the CI/CD Pipeline (CodePipeline).
-Once the pipeline is complete, the solution will be fully deployed.
+It will configure the deployment pipeline and dependent resources (e.g., CodePipeline, CodeBuild, S3, KMS, IAM).

   ```bash
   cdk bootstrap